fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubNamespace.md

 ```

 ### -SkuCapacity
-The Event Hub throughput units.
+Specifies the SKU capacity of the Event Hub namespace.

 ```yaml
 Type: Int32